mvasilkov/neatness2022/README.md

 level select screen.
 They are cursedly hard.
 (If you don't have Coil, append `#coil` to the URL.)

+For best experience on Android, use the 'Add to Home screen' feature.
+Seriously, it's amazing how much better the game runs if started from that shortcut.

 Released under the [GNU General Public License version 3][2]

 [1]: https://github.com/mvasilkov/neatness2022